glromeo/esbuild-sass-plugin/test/fixture/css-modules/README.md

 **Note**:

-This project is slightly different from the example because it's meant to be run as part of the tests
+This project is slightly different from the example because it's part of the fixtures